 Ron has had gardens wherever they’ve lived throughout the years, so Mimi has gotten used to trying to find new ways to use up all his produce.
 I always loved going to Mimi’s house for dinner because she was always trying to use up Ron’s garden stuff so there were always several different kinds of casseroles or salads to try in addition to the main course.

 It was not unusual for Mimi to serve a main dish, five or six sides, homemade bread or rolls, and dessert!
 It was like going to a buffet where you got to try out lots of new dishes.
 Yum, yum!

 I have used this recipe lots of times over the years, and the regular Greek Salad that I improvised based on this recipe so many times I have lost count.
 I have no idea where Mimi originally got this recipe–perhaps a magazine or cookbook.
 She never told me.
 All I know is that it’s one of our favorites.
 Anyone who eats it, loves it!

 I make this salad regularly and decided to retake the pictures the last time I made it (July 2014).
 My first pictures were of inferior quality being posted only a few months after I began this blog so these new pictures should allow you to enjoy this scrumptious salad a little more.

 Greek Tomato Salad tastes as delicious as it looks!

 Greek Tomato Salad is healthy, low calorie and gluten free.

 This close up shows the texture of the salad.

 Here’s what I did.

-Slice about 1/2 of a red onion and separate into rings.
+Slice roma tomatoes into thin slices.
+I use Roma tomatoes because they aren’t as juicy as regular tomatoes.
+Slice about 1/4 of a red onion and separate into rings.
 Toss over top the tomatoes.